-A version of this post was published by Intrepid Travel.
+A version of this post was published by Intrepid.
 Read it here.

 Georgian food takes flavour cues from neighbouring cuisines, especially Persian, Armenian and Turkish influences.
 And while red meat, dairy and carbs do feature heavily, it’s complimented by a liberal use of spices, aromatics and fresh herbs.
 Thanks to its Mediterranean-like climate, a lot grows in Georgia, so fruit and veg is super fresh.
 A huge variety of regional specialties means you’ll never have to eat the same thing twice – unless you find a few dishes you really love and order them repeatedly like we did.

 Pin this post for later:

 While I’m no expert on Georgian cuisine (or any kind of food for that matter), I did spend 30-plus days in Tbilisi, eating out at least twice daily and trying as many different dishes as I could.
 This posts reflects that research and is totally biased towards my own food preferences.
 If you’re visiting Tbilisi for the first time with little or no background knowledge about Georgian cooking, you might find this information helpful.
 For more general tips about eating out in Tbilisi (and believe me, there are certain things you should know), you might be interested in reading this post too.

 If you’ve any hope of wrapping your head around Georgian food, it’s vital to first get a handle on the ingredients.
 The best place for this is the Dezerter Bazaar, Tbilisi’s biggest fresh food market.
 The abundance and variety of produce available at the market is simply stunning.
 Look out for these staple Georgian ingredients and when eating out, lean towards dishes that incorporate them: